Journal of Samuel Kiechel

 Vlissingen town hall, 1612

 Unlike modern passports, early modern equivalents were issued only for a specific destination.
-The document was essentially an official letter with the traveller’s name and sometimes physical features.
+The document was essentially an official letter that included the traveller’s name and, sometimes, physical features.
 Travellers like Samuel Kiechel often had to acquire new passports from local authorities, especially in regions affected by war or plague.

 With his passport to England in hand, our traveller boarded the French privateer bound for Calais.
-The ship’s captain informed Kiechel that he could not take passengers without the mayor’s permission (passport).
+The ship’s captain informed him that he could not take on passengers without the mayor’s permission (passport).
 Kiechel showed him his passport, and he was allowed on board.
-The captain either did not read it or did not care.
+The captain either did not read it or did not care that it was issued for England.

 The ship set sail on the afternoon of 31 August despite strong winds and a rough sea.
 It sailed throughout the rest of the day and night but made little progress.
 The wind and heavy seas eventually forced the ship back to Vlissingen.